-Skirt Made in school fabric with 2 inverted pleats in the front.
+Skir t Made in school fabric with 2 inverted pleats in the front.
 Needs to be kept a respectful length.
-Or Or Shorts Trousers Long shorts in school fabric similar to skirt. (kept at respectful length) Unisex grey elastic waist with embroidered school logo.
+Or Sho Or Tro users Long shorts in school fabric similar to skirt. (kept at respectful length) Unisex grey elastic waist with embroidered school logo.
 Or Black corporate pants with embroidered school logo.
-Junior Shirt White polo shirt with bottle green/grey diamond pattern woven into the collar and sleeve cuff.
+Jun White polo shirt with bottle green/grey diamond pattern woven into the collar and sleeve cuff.
 School logo embroidered in green on the front of shirt, Or Plain white buttoned school blouse (short/long sleeve) with green school logo embroidered on the pocket.
-Or School Dress School tartan dress at uniform Shop Shoes All black. with leather uppers.
+Or Scho ool Dress School tartan dress at uniform Shop Shoe es All black, with leather uppers.
 (Refer to the Pictures) No open shoes, sandals, thongs or ballerina-style shoes (WH&S requirement).
-No White on shoes.
+No White Markings on shoes.
 No Coloured laces.
-Socks White or black or Black/beige stockings in the colder months.
+Sock KS White or black or Black/beige stockings in the colder months.
 (No leggings)

 Jacket Years 7 to 9: bottle Green fleecy material with school logo in white.
 Or Bottle green hood, zip jacket with white school logo.
 Or Years 7 to 12: Bottle green knitted jumper with the school logo embroidered in white on the front.
 Or Years 10 to 12: Senior Black cardigan with school logo embroidered in black on the front.
-Or Black hood zip jacket with white school logo.
-Shell Jacket 7-12 Arriving T3 (Optional) Black water resistant fabric with lining with white embroidered school logo on the front.
+Shell Jacket 7-12 Or Black hood zip jacket with white school logo.
+(Optional) Black water resistant fabric with lining with white embroidered school logo on the front.
 Senior Jersey As organised by Year 12 year group.
 No representative Jackets to be worn to school - students will be notified prior to competition days.
 Trousers Unisex grey elastic waist with embroidered school logo.
 Or black corporate pants with embroidered school logo.
 NB: Black tights with elastic waist are not acceptable